 The word I’d use to describe the features is “robust”.
-You’ve got everything from marketing forms, to ad management, to messenger integration, a fully-fledged CMS for your website and blog, and everything in between.
+You’ve got everything from web forms, to ad management, to messenger integration, content management systems for your website and blog, landing page builder, and everything in between.

 As I said, robust.

-HubSpot’s marketing automation is, as to be expected, very well specced.
-You can build automated email marketing workflows to handle tasks like rotating leads from marketing to sales, and make sure the right internal and external messages get sent out.
+HubSpot’s marketing automation features are, as to be expected, very well specced.
+You can build automated email marketing workflows to handle tasks like rotating leads from inbound marketing to sales, and make sure the right internal and external messages get sent out.
 You can also add delays and some conditional logic as well.

 Something that I’ve found particularly useful is the visual workflow builder.
-It’s a really elegant way of creating workflows.
-When I’m brainstorming any process like this, I typically start it on paper, on a whiteboard or in something like Whimsical (highly recommend this, by the way).
+It’s a really elegant way of creating workflows, from how to capture leads to turning qualified leads to customers.
+When I’m brainstorming any process like a marketing funnel, I typically start it on paper, on a whiteboard or in something like Whimsical (highly recommend this, by the way).

 All visual approaches.
 So, being able to transpose that visual thought process into a similarly visual end product is really nice.

 HubSpot’s marketing automation software comes at a pretty significant cost, though.
 It’s not available on the free or starter tier.
 So, the professional tier is where you’ll be looking for HubSpot marketing automation.